-- Indemnity policies, which meet the costs of having private medical treatment for an acute illness or injury on a short-term basis.
-This could include a private room in a hospital, surgeons' and other specialists' fees, outpatient treatment like physiotherapy and daycare treatment, including surgical and diagnostic procedures. - Cash plan policies, which provide a lump-sum benefit payment in certain situations.
+Indemnity policies, which meet the costs of having private medical treatment for an acute illness or injury on a short-term basis.
+This could include a private room in a hospital, surgeons' and other specialists' fees, outpatient treatment like physiotherapy and daycare treatment including surgical and diagnostic procedures.

+Cash plan policies, which provide a lump-sum benefit payment in certain situations.
 Generally, the consumer will pay a monthly premium in return for cover for up to 100% of costs for treatment like an inpatient stay in an NHS hospital, or dental or optical treatment.
 These may not be included under an indemnity policy.
 Both indemnity and cash plan policies can have additional benefits.
-For example: - Cover for partners and/or children - One-to-one telephone support for cancer and heart patients - Patient health checks and helplines - Access to complementary therapies and psychiatric treatment - Dental and optical treatment - Treatment at home for intravenous therapies like chemotherapy

-Another variation is a six week plan, which covers the costs of private medical treatment when NHS waiting times for that treatment are likely to be longer than six weeks.
+For example: - Cover for partners and/or children - One-to-one telephone support for cancer and heart patients - Patient health checks and helplines - Access to complementary therapies and psychiatric treatment - Dental and optical treatment - Treatment at home for intravenous therapies like chemotherapy Another variation is a six-week plan, which covers the costs of private medical treatment when NHS waiting times for that treatment are likely to be more than six weeks.

+IF YOU OR YOUR LOVED ONES WERE TO EXPERIENCE WORRYING SYMPTOMS, PRIVATE MEDICAL INSURANCE CAN OFFER REASSURANCE AND CONTROL AT A DIFFICULT TIME.
 International private medical insurance policies (IPMI) provide medical treatment costs cover to expatriates living overseas.
 Main benefits of private medical insurance are: